humanitycodes/www/coursework/lessons/slides/rails-activerecord-models.md

 => "RailsDatabaseIntro"
 ```

 If so, everything's working!
-Just like with `irb`, you can get back to your normal terminal at any time with by entering `exit`.
+Just like with `irb`, you can get back to your normal terminal at any time by entering `exit`.

 ---

 ## Interacting with the database through your model

 Now for the fun part.
+I'll be playing with my `Post` model, but you can use the model and attributes you created in the previous project, as you follow along.

-If we want to create a new post in the Rails console, it's as simple as:
+So first, let's say I want to create a new post in the Rails console.
+It's as simple as:

 ``` ruby
 Post.create(title: '10 best cats', content: 'list of cats...')